Marriage Registration and Civil Weddings in Shetland

 Civil Weddings in Shetland

-Whether you choose to get married in our Registration Offices, at an approved venue or you can apply for a temporary approval at a location of your choice our Registrars will be happy to offer assistance and advice.
+Whether you choose to get married in our Registration Offices, or at any agreed venue our registrars will be happy to offer assistance and advice.

-If you wish to have a religious marriage ceremony you must contact and arrange your marriage with the minister or priest.
+If you wish to have a religious or belief marriage ceremony you must contact and arrange your marriage with the minister, priest or other celebrant.
 In addition to consulting with the minister, etc you must also contact the Registrar.
 You must complete Forms M10 and submit them with the appropriate documentation and fees.

 Marriage notices can be delivered in person or by post.
 However, both parties may be required to attend the Registrar's office to clear up any queries which may arise.